jakubfiala/panner-utils/README.md

 You can also pass the arguments in a single object.

+*Note: this function assumes that, at no rotation (`{ yaw: 0, pitch: 0 }`), the panner is pointing **forward**, i.e. away from the listener.
+This is to harmonise the rotation calculations for both the panner and listener, since by default in Web Audio, the Panner is facing 90 degrees to the left.*

 ### calculateListenerOrientation

 This function takes three arguments, all defaulting to 0: